-Like most parties, we support solicitations being conducted in an all-source manner, allowing all types of resources to count toward the 4,000 MW requirements we implement in this decision.
+Like most parties, we support solicitations being conducted in an all-source manner, allowing all types of resources to count toward the 4,0003,300 MW requirements we implement in this decision.
 This includes everything: new and existing, preferred and conventional, CHP, and demand-side resources; as long as the resource is incremental to the 2022 PSP baseline resources.

 However, we will adopt the prohibition on new fossil-fueled resources suggested by CEJA, Sierra Club, and DOW in their comments.
-Specifically, any new, greenfield development of fossil-fueled resources will not be considered to count toward any of the procurement obligations outlined in this decision.
-Another way of saying this is that all new resources should all be from preferred sources and not fossil-fueled sources.
-If there are existing fossil-fueled resources that were not in the baseline but may have the ability to make modifications or produce incrementally more to serve reliability needs, those may still be considered.
+Specifically, any new, greenfield development of fossil-fueledf\uel-only resources, at sites without p revious electricity generation facilities, will not be considered to count toward any of the procurement obligations outlined in this decision.
+Another way of saying this is that all new resources should all be from preferred sources, or h ybrid technologies, and not fossil-fueledf\uel-only sources.
+If there are existing fossil-fueled resources that were not in the baseline but may have the ability to make modifications or produce incrementally more to serve reliability needs, those may still be considered, even if the units were part of the baseline, but only for the incremental capacity added.